My GitHub chart:

 As an economic researcher, my specialty lies in quantitative financial economics research.
 This branch tries to study macroeconomic questions with microeconomic data points.
 I am currently undertaking the study of evaluating macroeconomic policies and their impacts on the corporate finance market with medium to big size data.
 Although this branch of econ study derived from a strong emphasis on theoretical edge, my research goal is trying to help build a better world by understanding the real world impacts.

 Interests in bottom-up OS configuration.

-My daily research workflow has a high requirement for working environment.
-An academic work involves several things at the same time: Latex writing, multi-language programming running, syntax highlighting, embedded slides making.
+My daily research workflow has a high requirement for the working environment.
+Academic work involves several things at the same time: Latex writing, multi-language programming running, syntax highlighting, embedded slides making.
 So my workflow is built on Emacs, which requires certain knowledge of Emacs-lisp hacking and functional programming.
-A highly customerized operating system with some specialized hardware has been my friend all this time.
+A highly customized operating system with some specialized hardware has been my friend all this time.

 Publication as Data Scientist

 I participate in the Alan Turing Institute Data Study Group to gain experience in different sub-areas in machine learning.

 (1) Linear classification in social science Collaborating with UK Cabinet Office, we utilize data to provide a more detailed picture of an individual’s engagement with extremism to identify both the risk factors of radicalization and potential points for intervention, with a paper published in a private channel.